 Young people up to the age of 18 can be fostered.

 Any person or family can apply to Tusla to be assessed as a foster parent or foster family.
 References, Garda clearance and medical examinations will also be required as part of this process.

-There are no maximum age limits for foster carers.
 In making a decision about suitability as a foster carer, every effort is made to ensure that those selected are suitable.
 In other words, the decision to place a child with a particular foster carer is on the basis of the individual child and their needs and each cases is judged on it's own merits.

 You can find more information on the Tusla website.

 Tusla pays a basic maintenance allowance to foster parents and families and offers strong support structures to assist the child, carer and family during the fostering term.
 Tusla also provides training for the carer or family, on-going liaison with social workers, insurance and a medical card for the child in care.
 Allowances payable for children in foster care placements are as follows for 2015: